High Court Land Division

 15 December 2023

-The applicant failed to prove title; the respondent established a superior chain of title and prevailed on the counterclaim.
+Plaintiff's inconsistent documents failed to prove title; defendant proved superior chain of title and succeeded on counterclaim.

 15 December 2023

-An appeal is incompetent and will be struck out if the parties named in the appeal differ from those at trial.
+An appeal is incompetent and liable to be struck out where the parties named on appeal differ from those at trial; omission is fatal.

 15 December 2023